Openlizz/website/docs/guides/create.md

 ---
 sidebar_position: 4
-title: Create a Lizz compatible application
+title: Create a Lizz-compatible application
 ---

-# Create a Lizz compatible application
+# Create a Lizz-compatible application

-A Lizz compatible application is a Git repository that contains the manifest templates of the application.
+A Lizz-compatible application is a Git repository that contains the manifest templates of the application.
 When added, the application templates are rendered using values from the cluster and therefore the application is deployed with the best configuration possible.
-Once rendered, the Lizz compatible application corresponds to a [tenant repository](https://github.com/fluxcd/flux2-multi-tenancy/tree/dev-team) in the [multi-tenancy setup](http://localhost:3000/docs/concepts/multi_tenancy#multi-tenancy).
+Once rendered, the Lizz-compatible application corresponds to a [tenant repository](https://github.com/fluxcd/flux2-multi-tenancy/tree/dev-team) in the [multi-tenancy setup](http://localhost:3000/docs/concepts/multi_tenancy#multi-tenancy).

-This guide explains the main steps to create a Lizz compatible application.
+This guide explains the main steps to create a Lizz-compatible application.
-You can also have a look to the [existing applications](/applications/) before creating yours.
+You can also have a look at the [existing applications](/applications/) before creating yours.

 ## Create the repository

-As already said, a Lizz compatible application is a Git repository.
+As already said, a Lizz-compatible application is a Git repository.
 Therefore the first step to create one is to create a repository on GitHub or GitLab.

 ## Create the `lizz.yaml` file

-At the root of the repository, every Lizz compatible application needs to have its configuration file named `lizz.yaml`.
+At the root of the repository, every Lizz-compatible application needs to have its configuration file named `lizz.yaml`.

 This file contains the following.

 ### Application information

 First, the configuration file contains basic information about the application and its deployement.
 You have to define the name of the application, and can overwrite the namespace and the service account name used.

 ```yaml title="lizz.yaml"